CiscoDevNet/terraform-provider-mso/website/docs/r/dhcp_relay_policy.markdown

 - `tenant_id` - (Required) ID of parent `mso_tenant` resource.
 - `description` - (Optional) The description for this DHCP Relay Policy.
 - `dhcp_relay_policy_provider` - (Optional) DHCP Provider configuration to be associated to the Policy.
-  - `epg` - (Required) The reference of the EPG.
+  - `epg` - (Optional) The reference of the EPG.
-  - `external_epg` - (Required) The reference of the External EPG. external_epg and epg both are not expected simultaneously, only one of them is required at a time.
+  - `external_epg` - (Optional) The reference of the External EPG.
   - `dhcp_server_address` - (Required) The DHCP Server Address.

+## Note

+external_epg and epg both are not expected simultaneously, only one of them is required at a time.

 ## Attribute Reference